StephanieStallworth/python/README.md

 ### Section 6: If This, Then That: Logic and Conditional Flow in Python
 30. Section Overview
 31. Booleans & Comparison Operators (Quiz 4: Comparison Operators Quiz)
-32. if Statements (Coding Exercise 9: If Statements Challenge)
+32. If Statements (Coding Exercise 9: If Statements Challenge)
 33. Python Logical Operators - Part 1: Not, And
 34. Python Logical Operators - Part 2: OR Operator (Quiz 5: Logical Operators Quiz)
 35. Section Review